 - 1 or 2 fat quarters of cotton fabric (Grab a second fat quarter or use some scraps if you prefer a contrast on the flap or inside the pocket.)

 - 1 magnetic snap set (Size is not a big concern.
-Just use what you can find.)
+This is what I used.)